 The Oak Hill Snow Play Area is located on the site of an old alpine ski area (operated during the 1950s).
 There are three separate runs; one reserved for skiing and the other two for tubing.

-The ski run is about 900 ft. long and is a good slope for beginners to practice and improve their skills.
+The ski run is about 900 feet long and is a good slope for beginners to practice and improve their skills.
 However, there is no ski lift or tow.
-The middle tubing run is about 400 ft. long.
-This run has not received much use in the past and there has been no improvement done on it.
-The other tubing run is around 600 feet long, and has been developed with an embankment at its lower end to keep tubers within the safe track.
+The middle tubing run is about 400 feet long.
+This run has not received much use in the past, and there has been no improvement done on it.
+The other tubing run is around 600 feet long and has been developed with an embankment at its lower end to keep tubers within the safe track.
 Along the embankment there is a raised edge that helps keep tubers on track.

 Oak Hill Snow Play Area Access Map

 Location: The Oak Hill Snow Play Area is located about 10 miles east of Williams on Historic Route 66.
 A parking area for 20 cars is located just off Historic Route 66.

 Access #1: From Williams, go about 8 miles east on I-40 to the Pitman Valley exit #171.
 After exiting, turn left to cross over the freeway and then immediately turn to the right (east) onto Historic Route 66; go about 2 miles to the snow play area on your right (watch for signs).